-In the last four years, under the mentorship of Yaashaa Golovanov, founder and the only instructor at AMMOC, protégés who have studied for at least a year (or two) have prepared and won in the world’s foremost mathematics competitions across continents.
+In the last six years, under the mentorship of Yaashaa Golovanov, founder and the only instructor at AMMOC, protégés who have studied for at least a year (or two) have prepared and won in the world’s foremost mathematics competitions across continents.
 We give you a brief overview of our mentee’s performances:

 • Honorable Mention at the International Mathematical Olympiad,

-• Bronze Medals and Honorable Mention at the European Girls Mathematical Olympiad,
+• Bronze Medals and Honorable Mention at the European Girls’ Mathematical Olympiad,

 • Honorable Mention at the Balkan Mathematical Olympiad,